MSLilah/puppet-tf2_server/README.md

 * Debian 7

 The module may work on other platforms, but functionality cannot be guaranteed.
-As it stands currently, this module will NOT work on CentOS 6 (due to an iptables quirk) or on CentOS 7 (due to its use of systemd).
+As it stands currently, this module will NOT work on CentOS.

 Furthermore, `steamcmd` is a 32-bit program and uses 32-bit libraries, so, as of now, this module will only run on 32-bit architectures.